Fostering Creativity in Children

 Torrance, known as the “Father of Creativity,” was a professor of educational psychology at the University of Georgia for many years.
 His consuming interest was creativity — how it could be measured, and how educators could help students to develop it.
 Although his “Manifesto for Children” may be helpful to individuals of all ages who want to increase their creativity, I’ve been thinking particularly about how teachers of young children can use these guidelines to help their students develop and expand their natural creativity.

-Don't be afraid to fall in love with something & pursue it with intensity.
 I once knew a girl who fell in love.
 She was four years old and she fell in love with art.
 Every free moment found her painting or drawing.
 One day, one of her teachers commented, “Inez, you’re quite an artist,” and Inez ran around the room ecstatically, calling out, “I’m an artist!
 I’m an artist!
 I’m an artist!”
 This extravagant love of creative expression is often squashed by “by-the-book” teachers.
 It should be encouraged and celebrated if we want to increase our students’ creativity.

-Know, understand, take pride in, practice, develop, exploit, & enjoy your greatest strengths.
 Young children are just beginning to learn about themselves.
 At this crucial time, they need to hear more about what they’re good at than what they need to work on.
 And it’s important that we allow them to take pride in their accomplishments for themselves, not to please us or other adults.
 I try to say, “You can be very proud of yourself for working so hard to make that beautiful picture,” rather than “I’m so proud of you.”
 We can also suggest ways in which they can share their talents with others, asking them, for instance, if they could show the class how to do their funny dance.
 This adds to their pride and confidence.

-Learn to free yourself from the expectations of others and to walk away from the games they impose on you.
 I recently said goodbye to a wonderfully imaginative little boy named Elliot (he had to go to first grade).
 Elliot was constantly surprising me (and everyone else) with his spontaneous bursts of creativity.
 One day we were singing “Old MacDonald” and someone suggested that we sing about a cat.
 Elliot jumped up and did a very original dance to his own rhythmic chant: “And a dog — and a cat — and a dog — and a cat.”
 It was unique and hilarious.